gloria2807/ZapCart/README.md

 # ZapCart

-Helping merchants spend less time stressing over records — and more time growing their businesses.
+Helping merchants spend less time stressing over records, and more time growing their businesses.